 |Failure to Give Information in Crash Resulting in More than $200 in Damages to Fixture, Landscaping or Structure||Class B Misdemeanor, punishable by up to six months in jail and a maximum $2000 fine.|

 |Failure to Give Information in Crash Resulting in Less than $200 in Damages to Fixture, Landscaping or Structure||Class C Misdemeanor, punishable by a maximum $500 fine.|

 There are a number of possible defenses that can be raised in hit and run cases, including but not limited to:

 If you or a loved one was involved in a hit and run where someone may have been injured or died or involved property damage, it’s imperative that you contact a skilled defense attorney as soon as possible.
 The attorney can intervene between you, the police and insurance company and protect your rights and, possibly, your freedom and criminal record.
 We can help.
-Call an experienced Fort Worth hit and run attorney today at 817-809-6679.
+Call an experienced Texas hit and run attorney today at 817-809-6679.